The Hanging of a Royal Pretender and his Cat

 A devilish feline?

-At Deydras's trial his story took an even more bizarre turn.
-Under questioning, Deydras admitted that he had made the whole story up, put pointed the finger of blame at his pet cat!
-He claimed that the Devil has started speaking to him through the cat one day whilst he was walking across Christchurch meadow.
-He claimed that it was the Devil-cat who had encouraged him to make his claims.
+He claimed that the Devil had started speaking to him through the cat one day whilst he was walking across Christchurch meadow.
+He claimed that it was the Devil-cat who had encouraged him to make his fantastical claims.

-A sad end for what was clearly a deeply troubled young man (and innocent cat), though an end that was definitely preferable to the death rumoured to have been experienced by Edward II himself!
+A sad end for what was clearly a deeply troubled young man (and an innocent cat), though an end that was definitely preferable to the death rumoured to have been experienced by Edward II himself!